arkig/spark-ec2/README.md

 ### Advanced

 To make use of the `rpms` or `extra` modules, first place files in `/some_path/root/rpms/` or `/some_path/root/extra/` as appropriate.
-Then use `--deploy-root-dir /some_path`, which will copy them to the cluster, where they will be detected and used.
+Then use `--deploy-root-dir /some_path`, which will copy them to correct location on the cluster, where they will be detected and used.
 **NOTE**: Requires `[SPARK-5641]`.

+To override any variables used in cluster launch (e.g. variables in `setup.sh`, `setup-slave.sh`, module scripts,...), export them in a file called `ec2-user-variables.sh`, place it in `/some_path/root/spark-ec2/` and use `--deploy-root-dir` as above.
+For example, use this to define which modules to include and whether to test them.

 ## Details